ArtreL/VSYS/README.txt

 Note that if you delete the last remaining message from a specific user, their entire file gets deleted rather than leaving an empty file floating around.

 You'll notice that both client and server print out a lot more information than needed.
-While the exercise didn't include those prints, we felt like it's much easier to understand what's happening with this additional information, both for debugging and for actual usage.
+While the exercise didn't include those printouts, we felt like it's much easier to understand what's happening with this additional information, both for debugging and for actual usage.

 You can make the files with the attached MAKE-file.
 When you want to start the programs, the syntax is as requested in the excercise: